swift-extras/swift-extras-json/README.md

 ## Contributing

-Please feel welcome and encouraged to contribute to `pure-swift-json`.
+Please feel welcome and encouraged to contribute to `swift-extras-json`.
 This is a very young endeavour and help is always welcome.

 If you've found a bug, have a suggestion, or need help getting started, please open an Issue or a PR.
 If you use this package, I'd be grateful for sharing your experience.